mbprado/BYDiesel/dw12/4hs_map_sensor_correlation_fault/report.md

 ---
 # Diagnostic tools

-- ActiaXS in conjunction with Diagbox(PSA Oficcial scanner) was used to collect live data read, DTC, freeze frame and actuator tests.
+- ActiaXS in conjunction with Diagbox(PSA Official scanner) was used to collect live data read, DTC, freeze frame and actuator tests.
 - Documentation could be accessed using Citroen Service Box and Parts-catalog.